jescalan/roots/readme.md

 Coding Style
 ------------
 To keep a consistant coding style in the project, we're going with [Felix's Node.js Style Guide](http://nodeguide.com/style.html) for JS and [Polar Mobile's guide](https://github.com/polarmobile/coffeescript-style-guide) for CoffeeScript.
 Both of these are pretty standard guides.
+For documenting in the code, we're using [JSDoc](http://usejsdoc.org/).

 License (MIT)
 -------------